NXP Semiconductors (NASDAQ:NXPI) Price Target Raised to $235.00

-NXP Semiconductors (NASDAQ:NXPI) had its price objective lifted by stock analysts at Citigroup Inc. 3% Minimum Coupon Principal Protected Based Upon Russell from $225.00 to $235.00 in a report issued on Wednesday, Stock Target Advisor reports.
-Citigroup Inc. 3% Minimum Coupon Principal Protected Based Upon Russell’s target price would indicate a potential upside of 18.19% from the company’s current price.
+NXP Semiconductors (NASDAQ:NXPI) had its price objective raised by KeyCorp from $225.00 to $235.00 in a research note issued to investors on Wednesday, The Fly reports.
+The firm currently has an overweight rating on the semiconductor provider’s stock.

-Several other equities analysts also recently commented on the company.
-Zacks Investment Research downgraded NXP Semiconductors from a “buy” rating to a “hold” rating and set a $225.00 price objective on the stock. in a research report on Tuesday, April 6th.
-Deutsche Bank Aktiengesellschaft upped their target price on NXP Semiconductors from $210.00 to $225.00 and gave the stock a “buy” rating in a report on Wednesday.
-Citigroup upped their price objective on shares of NXP Semiconductors from $225.00 to $235.00 in a research note on Wednesday.
-Loop Capital raised their target price on shares of NXP Semiconductors from $160.00 to $212.00 and gave the company a “buy” rating in a research report on Wednesday, February 3rd.
-Finally, Oppenheimer increased their price objective on shares of NXP Semiconductors from $210.00 to $235.00 and gave the company an “outperform” rating in a research note on Wednesday.
-One investment analyst has rated the stock with a sell rating, seven have issued a hold rating, fourteen have issued a buy rating and one has assigned a strong buy rating to the company.
-NXP Semiconductors presently has an average rating of “Buy” and an average target price of $203.32.
+NXPI has been the subject of several other research reports.
+Mizuho lifted their price target on shares of NXP Semiconductors from $192.00 to $225.00 and gave the company a buy rating in a research report on Wednesday.
+Raymond James boosted their target price on shares of NXP Semiconductors from $220.00 to $230.00 and gave the stock an outperform rating in a research report on Wednesday.
+Barclays raised their price target on shares of NXP Semiconductors from $200.00 to $220.00 and gave the company an overweight rating in a research report on Wednesday.
+Cowen increased their price objective on NXP Semiconductors from $225.00 to $235.00 and gave the stock an outperform rating in a research note on Wednesday.
+Finally, Stifel Nicolaus lifted their target price on NXP Semiconductors from $180.00 to $200.00 and gave the company a hold rating in a research report on Thursday, April 15th.
+One research analyst has rated the stock with a sell rating, seven have issued a hold rating, fourteen have assigned a buy rating and one has assigned a strong buy rating to the stock.
+The stock currently has an average rating of Buy and a consensus target price of $203.32.

+The firm also recently disclosed a quarterly dividend, which was paid on Monday, April 5th.
+Investors of record on Monday, March 15th were given a $0.563 dividend.
+This represents a $2.25 dividend on an annualized basis and a dividend yield of 1.17%.
+The ex-dividend date was Friday, March 12th.
+This is an increase from NXP Semiconductors’s previous quarterly dividend of $0.38.
+NXP Semiconductors’s dividend payout ratio (DPR) is 27.99%.

-In other news, Director Josef Kaeser sold 15,000 shares of the business’s stock in a transaction that occurred on Monday, March 15th.
-The stock was sold at an average price of $198.63, for a total value of $2,979,450.00.
-Following the completion of the sale, the director now directly owns 28,950 shares in the company, valued at $5,750,338.50.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through this link.
-Also, EVP Reed David sold 28,033 shares of the business’s stock in a transaction on Tuesday, March 16th.
-The stock was sold at an average price of $204.72, for a total transaction of $5,738,915.76.
-Following the completion of the sale, the executive vice president now directly owns 2,545 shares of the company’s stock, valued at approximately $521,012.40.
+In other news, CEO Kurt Sievers sold 35,886 shares of the business’s stock in a transaction that occurred on Thursday, February 11th.
+The shares were sold at an average price of $192.56, for a total value of $6,910,208.16.
+Following the completion of the sale, the chief executive officer now directly owns 59,422 shares in the company, valued at approximately $11,442,300.32.
+The sale was disclosed in a document filed with the SEC, which is available at this hyperlink.
+Also, EVP Christopher L. Jensen sold 1,900 shares of the company’s stock in a transaction on Friday, February 5th.
+The shares were sold at an average price of $183.03, for a total transaction of $347,757.00.
+Following the completion of the sale, the executive vice president now directly owns 1,211 shares of the company’s stock, valued at approximately $221,649.33.
 The disclosure for this sale can be found here.
-Insiders have sold a total of 87,241 shares of company stock worth $17,264,884 over the last 90 days.
-Insiders own 0.56% of the company’s stock.
+Insiders have sold 87,241 shares of company stock valued at $17,264,884 in the last three months.
+0.56% of the stock is owned by corporate insiders.

-Several institutional investors and hedge funds have recently added to or reduced their stakes in the stock.
-Heritage Wealth Advisors purchased a new stake in shares of NXP Semiconductors during the first quarter worth approximately $25,000.
-Safeguard Investment Advisory Group LLC purchased a new position in shares of NXP Semiconductors during the 4th quarter worth $28,000.
-Albion Financial Group UT acquired a new position in shares of NXP Semiconductors during the 4th quarter valued at about $30,000.
-Catalyst Capital Advisors LLC purchased a new stake in shares of NXP Semiconductors in the fourth quarter valued at about $31,000.
-Finally, Perigon Wealth Management LLC acquired a new stake in NXP Semiconductors during the fourth quarter worth about $33,000.
-Hedge funds and other institutional investors own 88.95% of the company’s stock.
+Several large investors have recently made changes to their positions in NXPI.
+Heritage Wealth Advisors bought a new stake in shares of NXP Semiconductors in the 1st quarter valued at about $25,000.
+Safeguard Investment Advisory Group LLC purchased a new position in shares of NXP Semiconductors in the fourth quarter valued at about $28,000.
+Albion Financial Group UT bought a new position in shares of NXP Semiconductors during the fourth quarter valued at about $30,000.
+Catalyst Capital Advisors LLC purchased a new stake in shares of NXP Semiconductors during the fourth quarter worth about $31,000.
+Finally, Perigon Wealth Management LLC purchased a new stake in shares of NXP Semiconductors during the fourth quarter worth about $33,000.
+88.95% of the stock is currently owned by hedge funds and other institutional investors.

 NXP Semiconductors Company Profile